ThinkR-open/isc-proposal/proposal_neo4j.md

 in conferences and meetups to present the result of this reboot, and give workshop on the use of these packages.

-We also plan to write a manual using {bookdown} that will be called “Using Neo4J from R”.
+We also plan to write a manual using `{bookdown}` entitled “Using Neo4J from R”.
 It will guide through the whole process of using the packages we’ve developed.
 This will be freely available.

 ## How Can The ISC Help